davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 excerpt: My thoughts on the inherent risks of bitcoin.
 ---

+_DISCLAIMER: At the time of writing, I own bitcoin.
+I am not a financial advisor and this is not financial advice.
+Do your own research and consult with a qualified professional before investing._

 ![to the moon reddit meme]({{ site.baseurl }}/jekyll_img/to-the-moon.jpg)

 ### To The Moon